Oregon POLST Resources for POLST Completion & Submission

 - French (European)

 These translated versions of the Oregon POLST form are not valid forms.
 They are for educational purposes only.
-Translated versions are offered to improve POLST health literacy during conversations among health care professionals, their patients and health surrogates.
+Translated versions are offered to improve POLST health literacy during conversations among health care professionals, their patients and health care representatives.

 A signed POLST must be in English, so emergency personnel can read and follow the orders.